 Editing out a fumble:

-3. Easy transitions with cross-fading
+Ease transitions with cross-fading

-- Drag the beginning/end of one clip over the end/beginning of another
+Drag the beginning/end of one clip over the end/beginning of another

-- Line up the two clips next to each other and then apply a cross dissolve/fade.
+Line up the two clips next to each other and then apply a cross dissolve/fade.

-4. Save your content on an external hard drive
+Save content on an external hard drive

 Big screens aren’t the only thing big about videos, they’re massive files too.
-Some programs, including Screenflow, capture your whole project as one file (in this case a .screenflow file).
-Other programs create a series of source files, project files and even rendering files.
+Some programs, including Screenflow, capture the whole project as one file (in this case a .screenflow file).
+Other programs create a series of source files, project files, and even rendering files.
 All are massive.
 Enter an external hard drive to make this a little easier.

-5. Compress your videos after exporting them in HD
+Compress videos after exporting them in HD